My name is Steven Juliano and I am a Distinguished Professor Emeritus for the School of Biological Sciences at Illinois State University.

 My research interests include community ecology (especially the roles of interspecific competition and predation in communities), ecology of mosquitoes, connections between behavioral, physiological, population and community ecology, applied statistics, and the application of mathematical tools to ecology.

-If you are interested in my publications, GOOGLE SCHOLAR is the best place to begin for up-to-date information because ISU’s web policies make it difficult for faculty to update our own lists of publications.
-Sad, isn’t it.
-A list of publications, updated when I can, is also available on this site (side bar).
+If you are interested in my publications, GOOGLE SCHOLAR is the best place to begin for up-to-date information.
+A list of selected publications, updated when I can, is also available on this site (above).

 I also collaborate with Vickie Borowicz on a project concerning the role of hemiparasitic plants in restored and native prairies.

-My teaching interests include community ecology, introductory ecology, entomology, biostatistics, advanced biostatistics, and the application of mathematics to biology.
+My teaching interests included community ecology, introductory ecology, entomology, biostatistics, advanced biostatistics, and the application of mathematics to biology.
+Here is an ISU news item about our Entomology course: https://news.illinoisstate.edu/2021/09/field-trips-offer-entomology-students-hands-on-learning-experience/

 I am also a charter member of the National Center for Science Education’s Project Steve.
 Click on the image to the left to learn more.